shantanu-sarkar/CustomROM/README.md

 m aex -j$(nproc --all) | tee log.txt
 ```
 Above mentioned 3rd, 4th and 5th lines are only for first build.
 It will set ccache for building ROMs."50G" is to metion the amount of ccache you are allocating to build the ROM.
 30 to 50 GB should be enough for building ROM for one device. ccache will increase the speed of building the ROM.
-For OnePlus 7 the following commands to be used fot first build.
+For OnePlus 7 the following commands to be used for first build.
 ```bash
 source build/envsetup.sh
 lunch aosp_guacamoleb-userdebug